mhelmetag/crystal-analyzer/README.md

 ## Description/Usage
 Tiny format checking service for Crystal files.

-Give it a ID and the contents of a file and it'll tell you if it's formatted or not.
+Give it an ID and the contents of a crystal file and it'll tell you if it's formatted or not.

 Deployed at: `https://glacial-thicket-22416.herokuapp.com`